 The server sends a code “100 – Continue” response to indicate that the part of the request is received and the client can continue sending the remaining request.
 Normally client first sends a request header along with a statement “Expect: 100-continue” and receives the 100 status code from server to proceed sending the request body.

 The “expect” statement in the initial request is used to avoid sending the further request body in case of initial request header itself is rejected by the server.
 In this case server responds with “417 – Expectation Failed” and the client should stop sending the further request body.

 101 – Switching Protocols

-When the request from the client asks the server to switch the communication protocol and the server accepts it, then the code “100 – Switching Protocol” is received from the server as an acknowledgement to the request.
+A web server sends 101 status code when the browser requests to change the communication protocol during the transaction.
+When request from the client browser asks the server to switch communication protocol and the server accepts it, then it sends the HTTP status code “100 – Switching Protocols” as an acknowledgement to the request.

 102 – Processing (WebDAV)

-When a WebDAV request is sent with multiple sub-requests involving complex requirements, the server may need considerable time to process the request and sends this code “102 – Processing”.
+A web server may need considerable time to process complex requests.
+When a client browser sends a WebDAV request with multiple sub-requests involving complex requirements, server takes some time for processing and sends this code “102 – Processing”.
 The purpose of this code is to avoid timeout errors at client side by informing the client that the server has received the request and processing it.